FPGAArcade/replay_webdocs/docs/guide/vidor/accessories.md

 ## Input Peripherals

-As the Vidor has only one micro USB socket which the recommended way to connect USB peripherals is via a OTG Hub with power pass-through.
+As the Vidor has a single micro USB socket, the recommended way to connect USB peripherals is via a OTG Hub with power pass-through.

 A hub with power pass-through will not only allow you to connect multiple USB